What does live wedding music cost? It’s a simple question – with a not-so-simple answer.

 Confused yet?
 Your wedding is a complex business – that’s one reason you’re hiring professionals to guide the celebration.
 But just as you don’t have to know how a car works to enjoy driving one, there’s no need to get lost in the details here.

-Any bandleader, DJ or entertainment company worth your trust will be willing to meet with you face to face and explain which cost considerations are relevant to your wedding – and which aren’t – before you ever sign anything.
-At Backthird Entertainment, we meet with brides and grooms in person, listen to your needs, then present a few options to cover ALL your wedding-day music - from the walk down the aisle to the breathless last dance.
+Any bandleader, DJ or entertainment company worth your trust will be willing to explain which cost considerations are relevant to your wedding – and which aren’t – before you ever sign anything.
+At Backthird Entertainment, we talk personally with engaged couples, listen to your needs, then present a few options to cover ALL your wedding-day music - from the walk down the aisle to the breathless last dance.

 To discuss your wedding, contact us here.